About this site's lack of design: Yes, it's supposed to look this way — I'm helping create a new sandbox theme for WordPress (see it on GitHub).

 As it seems, it’s also the day to share a list of people that have influenced one’s design style or thoughts on design.
 So here we go, in no particular order: Philippe Starck, Rem Koolhaas, Donald Norman, Hillman Curtis, Joshua Davis, Douglas Bowman, Jason Fried, Todd Dominey and Andrei Herasimchuk (yeah, you just made the list, boy).
 But wait, my list would not be complete without mentioning Dan Rubin, specifically.
 Actually, I’m sure I forgot to include a bunch of people.
 Nevermind.
 Better luck next year.
 Anyway, I’ll be away for a few days, catch you later.

-36 comments on “When Black Is Not Black”
+36 responses to “When Black Is Not Black”

 on the other hand, i hate sites that use #333-#666 instead of full on black on a white background…for my own tastes, it’s far too soft and actually gives me headaches. so…it’s nice to see strong opinions being posted as if they were an absolute rule set in stone, but each to their own i guess…